 MVP: In review – The most essential ingredient to feed an IR horse is a minimum of 5,000mg/5gm of Magnesium.
 Chromium and iodine are also very beneficial when the diet is lacking these nutrients.

-Anti-Carb – Should be given to a horse that is already on a balanced vitamin/mineral supplement.
+Anti-Carb – Formulated for a horse that is already on a balanced vitamin/mineral supplement.

-Carb-X – An herbal approach to treating IR, Contains good levels of magnesium and chromium along with herbals that may be beneficial.
+Carb-X – An herbal approach, contains good levels of magnesium and chromium along with herbals that may be beneficial.

-D-Carb Balance – Provides the Vitamins/Minerals that are lacking in a low quality diet for IR horses.
+D-Carb Balance – Provides the Vitamins/Minerals that are lacking for horses receiving a low starch diet.

 Magnesium 5,000 – Should be given when an all-around vitamin/mineral supplement is lacking in high levels.
-This is the minimum someone should do with an IR horse and is great for those on a budget!
+This is the minimum someone should do with an a horse on a low starch diet and is great for those on a budget!